-REC understands that all proposed capping layer materials are to be derived from elsewhere on the BPP site.
-Chemical testing of materials that are site-won or imported must be undertaken to confirm their suitability for use.
-REC understands that a Materials Management Plan has been produced by idverde, relating to movement and reuse of site-won materials elsewhere in Beckenham Place Park.
+REC understands that all proposed capping layer materials are to be derived from elsewhere on the BPP site and from soil won by preparing of the hollows in which the receiving sites are located.
+Chemical testing of materials that are site-won or imported has been undertaken by REC to confirm their suitability for use, with results compared against the screening criteria given as Appendix II.

+REC understands that a Materials Management Plan has been produced by idverde, relating to movement and reuse of site-won materials in Beckenham Place Park.
+The Contaminated Land Officer recommends that the earthwork contractor demonstrates in writing which soils from where are to be used.